Nurse Practitioner (NP) Programs Online in North Dakota

 Online Learning - Visit Website

-University of North Dakota's Post-Baccalaureate Doctor of Nursing Practice with Family Nurse Practitioner concentration provides an advanced educational pathway for experienced nurses.
-This rigorous 83-credit online program requires a minimum 3.0 undergraduate nursing GPA and at least one year of RN work experience.
-Students engage in comprehensive coursework covering pharmacology, health promotion, clinical management, and evidence-based research.
-Advanced clinical practicums and leadership training prepare graduates to address complex healthcare challenges, delivering high-quality, patient-centered primary care across diverse populations and emerging as innovative healthcare leaders.
+The University of North Dakota's online Post-Baccalaureate Doctor of Nursing Practice with a Family Nurse Practitioner concentration offers registered nurses an advanced pathway to specialized primary care expertise.
+This rigorous 83-credit program requires a minimum 3.0 undergraduate nursing GPA and at least one year of RN experience.
+It features advanced coursework in pharmacology, health promotion, and evidence-based research, complemented by extensive clinical practicums.
+No entrance exam is required for this doctoral-level program.

 - 83 total credit program